episub/episub-typescript-base/README.md

 Note: If a breakpoint for your code is immediately executed by the browser then it may be executed before the debugger can attach to the browser.
 You may need to refresh the page in the browser to catch such early breakpoints.

+## Notes

+* [Fork TS Checker Webpack Plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) does not function correctly.
+When in operation every second or sometimes every build the forked compiler will report missing modules (even though webpack can find and compile the bundle fine).
+In order to maintain build error consistency the plugin has been removed.

 ## TODO

 * Implement happypack to multithread loaders.
 This might not be possible with nested loaders but worth checking out when code base gets larger.
 * Implement a React ErrorBoundary example
 * Improve method of displaying dynamic content in the toolbar
 * Make the drawer hide when the screen size is very small (and use a toolbar button to show/hide)